md-zaman/kubernetes/Notes.md

         minikube ssh
         Then:
         curl -L http://172.17.0.5/8000/demo
-        - We're are using '-L' because abhishek veeramalla said that the application he has written, it requires a redirect.
+        - We're using '-L' because abhishek veeramalla said that the application he has written, it requires a redirect.
         - Here we are trying to access the app.
 The app runs on the port 8000/demo
         - '/demo' is context root of the application